Paul Lincoln

-Paul Lincoln (born James McDonald Lincoln; 3 May 1932 – 11 January 2011), better known by the ring name Dr. Death, was an Australian professional wrestler and promoter.
+Paul Lincoln (born James McDonald Lincoln; 3 May 1932 – 11 January 2011), also known by the ring name Dr. Death, was an Australian professional wrestler and promoter.

 Professional wrestling career

 After leaving high school, Lincoln began wrestling in showground bouts staged by Roy Bell.
 He went on to wrestle under the ring name "Elmo Lincoln".
 During his late teens, he wrestled in Singapore.

 In 1951, at the age of 19, Lincoln emigrated to the United Kingdom.
 He initially wrestled as "James Lincoln" and "Paul Lincoln" before George Kidd advised him to wear a mask and adopt the ring name "Dr. Death".

 As Dr. Death, Lincoln "brought fear to wrestling rings across the South throughout the '50s and '60s."
 He was known to wrestle on cards as Paul Lincoln and then again as Dr. Death.
-During the 1960s, he had a heated feud with the heroic White Angel; during one bout in The Metropolitan Theatre, an audience member shot him with an air gun.
+During the 1960s, he had a heated feud with the heroic White Angel, modelled on a similar headline feud in France pitting L'Ange Blanc against Le Bourreau de Bethune; during one bout in The Metropolitan Theatre, an audience member shot at Lincoln with an air gun.
 The feud culminated in a mask versus mask match that was won by Lincoln.

 Within a year of arriving in the UK, Lincoln began promoting.
 His promotion, Paul Lincoln Managements, competed against then-market leader Joint Promotions by using contacts at Granada Theatres to market his events and by bringing in international stars such as Ski Hi Lee and "The Wild Man of Borneo".
-In the 1960s, Lincoln was reportedly bought out by Joint Promotions for £1 million.
+In the 1960s, Lincoln was reportedly bought out by Joint Promotions for £1 million. and his promotion was merged into Joint in 1970.

-After Bert Assirati was stripped of the British Heavyweight Championship by Joint Promotions in 1958, Lincoln led a collective of independent promoters named the British Wrestling Federation who continued to recognise Assirati as champion.
+After Bert Assirati was stripped of the British Heavyweight Championship by Joint Promotions in 1958, Lincoln led a collective of independent promoters named the British Wrestling Federation (not to be confused with the similarly named promotion later run by Orig Williams) who continued to recognise Assirati as champion.
 When Assirati was injured in 1960, Lincoln and his BWF associates switched recognition to Shirley Crabtree.
 Unhappy with this, Assirati conducted a campaign of harassment against Crabtree at BWF shows, forcing him to retire from wrestling for several years.

 In the 1970s, Lincoln was unmasked in a bout with Peter Maivia.
 He went on to wrestle in Valencia, Spain before returning to Australia in 1975, where he wrestled in Melbourne as "Major Lincoln".
 He returned to the UK in 1986, settling in Southampton.